ceshine/ceshine-hugo/content/post/shap/index.md

 Given a feature subset `$S \subset F$`, where `$F$` is the set of all features.
 A model `$f_S(x_S)$` is trained with features in `$S$` present, and another model `$f_{S \cup \{i\}}(x_{S \cup \{i\}})$` is trained with an additional feature *i* in interest.
 Then the above calculate the difference in model predictions from these two models.

-This bascially translates to the change in model prediction when a feature *i* is added.
+This basically translates to the change in model prediction when a feature *i* is added.

 ## Assign weights